wunderwuzzi23/wuzziutils/README.md

 # wuzziutils
-Useful simple utility library for Go
+This repo just contains useful helper packages for Go